rticommunity/rticonnextdds-connector-js/docs/threading.rst

    (it is currently not possible to have more than one ``Promise`` pending on :meth:`Input.wait` or :meth:`Input.waitForPublications`).
-Since internally the same resource is used for both of these operations, it is not possible to wait on both :meth:`Input.wait` or :meth:`Input.waitForPublications` simulatenously.
+Since internally the same resource is used for both of these operations, it is not possible to wait on both :meth:`Input.wait` or :meth:`Input.waitForPublications` simultaneously.

    For example, the following code will throw an :class:`DDSError`::